Sonos Era 300 vs Apple HomePod 2: which smart speaker is better?

 (Image credit: Sonos)

 The HomePod 2 flips convention on its head, with a woofer at the top and tweeters at the bottom.
-Like the Era 300, it can analyse its surroundings and optimise its audio output accordingly, and the speed at which this happens is nothing short of astonishing.
-A 'Reduce Bass' function (accessed through the Apple Home app) is a nice touch – and a godsend to party-averse housemates – and voice controls come courtesy of Apple's Siri.
+Unlike the Era 300 which needs an app to initiate it, HomePod 2 can analyse its surroundings and optimise its audio output automatically, whenever it's picked up and placed elsewhere.
+And the speed at which this happens is nothing short of astonishing.
+A 'Reduce Bass' function (accessed through the Apple Home app) is a nice touch – and a godsend to party-averse housemates – while voice controls come courtesy of Apple's Siri.

-Spatial Audio plays a starring role in the HomePod 2's skillset, with Apple Music integration key to its musical success.
+Spatial Audio also plays a starring role in the HomePod 2's skillset, with Apple Music integration key to its musical success.
 And while Spotify, Tidal and Amazon Music are supported services, you can't control them with voice controls.
 Rather you have to play them via AirPlay 2 from your mobile device, which introduces an unnecessary middleman to the process.
 The same goes for non-Apple radio stations.

 Like the Era 300, the maximum resolution files supported are 24-bit/48kHz.
-And the HomePod 2 has added smart home skills – as well as controlling devices like smart light bulbs, thermostats, blinds and security cameras, it also has integrated humidity and temperature sensors, so it can turn on a dehumidifier when the humidity hits a certain level, for example.
+And the HomePod 2 has added new smart home skills – as well as controlling devices like smart light bulbs, thermostats, blinds and security cameras, it also has integrated humidity and temperature sensors, so it can turn on a dehumidifier when the humidity hits a certain level, for example.
 We know, we're What Hi-Fi?, not Good Housekeeping, but still, it's all part of the HomePod package.

-The HomePod 2 does have Bluetooth, but crucially, there are no ports for hooking up audio sources like a turntable.
+The HomePod 2 does have Bluetooth, but crucially, there are no physical ports for hooking up audio sources like a turntable.
 And for us, no number of humidity sensors can make up for that.
 For Sonos's Era 300 to truly succeed as the best 'standalone spatial audio single speaker' however, we'd like it to support tracks from all music services.

 Sonos Era 300 vs Apple HomePod 2: sound